ao222/branching-out/Reports/rough-draft-report-1.md

-# Directions and Reqeusted Word Count
+# Directions and Requested Word Count

 ## Title and Introduction
 (2 points): Describing background information and importance of each problem